bakpakin/Fennel/from-clojure.md

 (bar) ;; prints: baz!
 ```

-This can also be used for forward declarations.
+This can also be used for forward declarations like Clojure's `declare`.

 ## Iterators